meribold/meribold.org/virtual-environments-9487.md

 tools with no direct support from the language itself.)

 1. A file called `pyvenv.cfg` containing the line `home = /usr/bin`
-2. A `lib/python3.6/site-packages` subdirectory[^site-packages]
+2. A `lib/python3.6/site-packages` subdirectory

-^
+(Both paths are subject to the OS and the second one also to the Python version used.)

     $ echo 'home = /usr/bin' > pyvenv.cfg
     $ mkdir -p lib/python3.6/site-packages

-[^site-packages]: The path is subject to the OS and Python version used.

-Because of what I assume to be a bug in CPython, we also need to move the Python binary into a `bin` subdirectory.
+Because of what I [assume to be a bug in CPython](#potential-bug-1), we also need to move the Python binary into a `bin` subdirectory.

     $ mkdir bin && mv python3 bin/